 Today's Tomahawk Block IV cruise missile can circle for hours, shift course instantly on command and beam a picture of its target to controllers halfway around the world before striking with pinpoint accuracy.

-Tomahawk can be launched from a ship or submarine and can fly into heavily defended airspace more than 1,000 miles away to conduct precise strikes on high-value targets with minimal collateral damage.
+Tomahawk can be launched from a ship or submarine and can fly into heavily defended airspace 1,000 miles away to conduct precise strikes on high-value targets with minimal collateral damage.
 Launching the weapon from such a long distance helps to keep sailors out of harm's way.

 As the battlespace and the needs of the warfighter evolve, Raytheon is doing what it has always done: supporting the warfighter with the world's most advanced cruise missile – Tomahawk.

-Modernizing Tomahawk is quick and affordable way to provide warfighters with the capability they need to stay ahead of the threat.
+Modernizing Tomahawk is a quick and affordable way to provide warfighters with the capability they need to stay ahead of the threat.

 Learn more about Raytheon's Precision Weapons.

 USS Nitze (DDG 94) responds to missile threat off Yemen's Coast